LeastAuthority/fleece/README.md

 #### Fuzzing
 Now fuzz functions need to be defined.
 The current convention is that they should be in or around the same package as the code they exercise.
-Conventionally the `gofuzz` build tag is used to exclude this code from normal builds and tests.
+The `gofuzz` build tag is used to exclude this code from normal builds and tests.

 Fuzz functions follow the `go-fuzz` signature:
 ```golang